-Measurements must be taken at a minimum of 5 pressures between the maximum and minimum induced pressures, with intervals between pressures being no greater than 10Pa.
-It is recommended that wherever possible 8 to 10 pressure differences are recorded.
+Measurements must be taken at a minimum of 5 pressures between the maximum and minimum induced pressures, i.e. a minimum of 7 points, with intervals between pressures being no greater than 10Pa.
 In windy conditions (wind speed >3m/s) a minimum of 10 pressures should be taken, but wherever possible 15 are recommended.